sergeyteleshev/git-workspace-helper/README.md

 ### 0.1.9

-- Adds branch selector to "Merge All" feature
+- Adds branch selector to "Merge All To Current Branch" feature